 Finally, each DA2I report has a focus on the SDGs selected for review at the HLPF in the year of publication.
 The 2019 edition features thematic chapters by guest authors on how access to information promotes the achievement of each of the following SDGs: Quality Education (SDG 4), Decent Work and Economic Growth (SDG 8), Reduced Inequalities (SDG 10), Climate Action (SDG 13), and Peace, Justice and Strong Institutions (SDG 16).

-The report will be presented on 23 May 2019, during the IFLA President’s Meeting in Buenos Aires, Argentina, and it will be made available in this website for download on that day.
+The report was presented on 23 May 2019, during the IFLA President’s Meeting in Buenos Aires, Argentina.

 Dr Katarina Popović